stepro/SmartHotel360-Azure-backend/docs/run-azure.md

 ## Creating the Kubernetes cluster

-The first step is to create the Kubernetes cluster using ACS.
+The first step is to create the Kubernetes cluster using AKS.
 For this you must run the `gen-k8s-env.ps1` file from a Powershell window.
 This script accept various parameters:

 * `resourceGroupName`: Resource group name where to deploy the Kubernetes cluster
 * `location`: Resource group location
 * `registryName` (optional): ACR to create.
 Only needed if `createAcr` is `$true`.
-* `orchestratorName`: Name of the ACS resource
+* `orchestratorName`: Name of the AKS resource
 * `dnsName`: DNS name of the main machine of the orchestrator. **This is not the DNS name used to access the services**.
 * `createAcr`: If ACR has to be created or not (default value is `$true`)
 * `createRg`: If `$true` the resource group is created.